The 38-credit Biomedical Forensic Sciences Program curriculum is comprised of three main topics of study:

 In addition to the core courses, a minimum of 2 laboratory courses are required, for a total of 4 credits of laboratory.
 The BMFS program offers a variety of laboratory courses throughout the year.

 Elective courses emphasize biomedical specialties related to forensic science.
 These courses provide students with in-depth knowledge of various topics such as death investigation, anthropology and anatomy.
 In addition, several electives provide advanced training in topics covered in core courses.
+A minimum of 8 elective course credits are required.

 Explore the full Schedule of Classes offered by the Division of GMS.